bmeviauac01/datadriven/docs/homework/GitHub.md

      If you need more information about the evaluation and the results, _GitHub Actions_ can provide you more.
 A short introduction is provided [here](GitHub-Actions.md).

 1. If you are not satisfied with your work, you can make further changes.
-You only need to commit and push your changes continuing to work on the correct branch.
+You only need to commit and push your changes.
 Any changes pushed will re-trigger the evaluation of the _pull request_.
 We ask that you trigger **NO MORE THAN 5 evaluations**!

     !!! tip "Making further changes"
         If you want to make changes to your submission and not have the re-evaluation run, you should **close the pull request**.
 When you are finished, you can open a new one instead.

     !!! note "Maximum 5"
         Evaluations that fail due to transient errors, such as network problems, are not counted into the 5 evaluations.
-But if you trigger more evaluation by mistake, or on purpose, it will be sancioned.
+But if you trigger more evaluation by mistake, or on purpose, it will be sanctioned.
 You are required to **test your solution locally** before submitting it.

 1. **FINALLY**, when you are ready, assign the _pull request_ to the instructor.
 This step is considered as the submission of your work.